CasualIntellectual/CasualIntellectual/README.md

 CS Student at the University of Waterloo
 ----------------------------------------

 I have been programming for three years throughout high school and have finished two video game projects using Python and Java recently.
 I am currently focusing on web developement using HTML/CSS/React.
+However, I want to pursue cybersecurity as a career and have begun studying it in 2024.
+One cybersecurity-related project I have created is an RSA encryption program and modular exponentiation function in Racket.

 * 🌍  I'm based in Waterloo, Ontario
 * ✉️  You can contact me at [k37huang@uwaterloo.ca](mailto:k37huang@uwaterloo.ca)
-* 🧠  I'm learning HTML, CSS, and React
+* 🧠  I'm learning HTML, CSS, React, and cybersecurity principles.
-* 🤝  I'm open to collaborating on front-end projects
+* 🤝  I'm open to collaborating on front-end projects or security-related projects.

 ### Skills